rafael-santiago/zacarias/CONTRIBUTING.md

 ``Zacarias`` try to reduce its dependencies in order to be able to control it in a more sane way.
-The ``zc`` command line tool tries to use only ``libc`` conveniences on ``unix-like`` but it also uses ``Xorg`` seeking to be useful to users of ``X`` based environments, too.
+The ``zc`` command line tool tries to use only ``libc`` conveniences on ``unix-like`` but it also uses ``Xorg`` seeking to be also useful to users of ``X`` based environments.

-When stealing info from aplications, the most targeted API functions are the memory handling functions from ``libc``: ``memcpy``, ``memset`` and ``memcmp``.
+When stealing info from applications, the most targeted API functions are the memory handling functions from ``libc``: ``memcpy``, ``memset`` and ``memcmp``.
 When coding ``Zacarias`` you must avoid using directly those functions.
-You must not avoid call it from your code, but you need to take the care of passing to the compiler the following macros:
+You must not avoid calling it from your code, but you need to take the care of passing to the compiler the following macros:

 - ``-Dmemcpy=zc_memcpy``